maxmmueller/WaveWhisper/README.md

 ---
 ## Installation
-To use this library, download the latest [release](https://github.com/maxmmueller/audio-steganography/releases/latest) (source code zip) and unzip it
+To use this library, download the latest [release](https://github.com/maxmmueller/audio-steganography/releases/latest) (source code zip) and unzip it.

+Then install the necessary python libraries `pydub` and `scipy`.

 ---
 ## Usage